metascript/metascript/README.md

 Particularly, it checks the following:
 - that every assignment has an assignable expression on its left side,
 - that every expression produces the required value (or values),
-- that every variable has been declared in the current scope,
+- that every variable has been declared in the current scope, and
-- that every variable is not used undefined (this is still unimplemented), and
+- that every variable is not used undefined (this is still unimplemented)
-- that every block is properly terminated (this is also unimplemented and could be made useless by another planned change).

 Every expression is evaluated in a context where a certain number of result values is required.
 For instance, consider the following assignment: